jessepav/lacygoill-wiki-backup/shell/shell.md

 # How to get the list of shell builtin commands?

     $ compgen -b
                │
                └ synonym of `-A builtin`

 This command works also  in zsh, provided that you enabled  the zsh emulation of the bash `compgen` function:

     autoload -Uz bashcompinit
     bashcompinit

+---

+TODO: document the fact that you can get other kinds of completions.

+Example:

+    $ compgen -c avahi

+This should output the list of commands starting with the keyword “avahi”.

+You can get the list of all possible  flags – which can be passed to `$ compgen` – at `$ man bash /SHELL BUILTIN COMMANDS /^\s*complete /^\s*-A`.

 ##
 # How to disable a builtin command to use the external command which is its counterpart?